-As Governor of the State of Illinois, I am pleased to welcome everyone gathered for the $20^{\rm th}$ annual Chicago Gay and Lesbian Hall of Fame induction ceremony.
+As Governor of the State of Illinois, I am pleased to welcome everyone gathered for the 2011 induction ceremony for the Chicago Gay and Lesbian Hall of Fame.

 Today's event serves as a wonderful opportunity to honor outstanding Chicagoans for their accomplishments.
-The lesbian, gay, bisexual, and transgender (LGBT) communities of Chicago have all made wonderful contributions to the growth and wellbeing of the city and state, and they deserve our utmost respect and commendation for the great work they have done.
+The lesbian, gay, bisexual, and transgender communities of Chicago have made wonderful contributions to the growth and wellbeing of the city and state, and they deserve our respect and commendation for the work they have done.
+All Illinoisans should be proud of the efforts of these individuals and organizations to promote fairness and equality.